jkkummerfeld/website-source/content/publication/prl10chemistry.md

 year = "2013"
 url = ""
-venue = "Proceedings of the National Academy of Sciences" author = "Eduardo Sanz, Chantal Valeriani, Emanuela Zaccarelli, Wilson C. K. Poon, Michael E. Cates, Peter N. Pusey"
+venue = "Proceedings of the National Academy of Sciences" author = "Eduardo Sanz, Chantal Valeriani, Emanuela Zaccarelli, Wilson C. K. Poon, Michael E. Cates and Peter N. Pusey"

 [[citation]]
 title = "Distributions of single-molecule properties as tools for the study of dynamical heterogeneities in nanoconfined water"